ziesemer/ad-privileged-audit/README.md

 		2. If an expected AD privileged group is not found, or with an unexpected SID ([Group Considerations](#group-considerations)).
 			1. Such warnings here may be expected in child domains of a forest, where "Enterprise Admins" and "Schema Admins" will not exist.
 "DHCP Administrators" may also be an expected missing group.
 		3. For any circular references in privileged AD group memberships.
+		4. If one or more user accounts exist that are determined to use RC4 from within the "Stale Passwords" report (`stalePasswords`, above).
-		4. If [LAPS](#laps) is not deployed, or found on a possible DC.
+		5. If [LAPS](#laps) is not deployed, or found on a possible DC.
-		5. If the AD Recycle Bin is not enabled.
+		6. If the AD Recycle Bin is not enabled.
 13. AD Privileged Audit Report History (`reportHistory`).

 Each report includes a significant and consistent set of columns of details that should remove most of the need for cross-referencing Active Directory Users and Computers (ADUC) or other similar tools for further details on reported objects, as well as providing some value in terms of digital forensics.